updated 17 February 2020

 THE KIND OF INFORMATION WE HOLD ABOUT YOU

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data which has been pseudonymised or anonymised to the extent that the individual can no longer be identified (anonymous data).

 We may collect, store, and use the following categories of personal information about you:

-IP address for cookies/tracking tag for Google Analytics.
+Your IP address for cookies/tracking tag for Google Analytics.
 Cookies can be turned off using the help option in your browser.

-Disclosures made to us during project interviews and or recorded conversations, always completed with your consent to be recorded and a repetition of your rights to withdraw.
+Disclosures made to us during project interviews and or recorded conversations, always completed with your consent to be recorded and with a repetition of your rights to withdraw.